 Before community-card games such as Hold'em and Omaha became popular the most widely played poker variation in the world was 7 Card Stud.
 Even now Stud is regarded as a more "pure" poker variation, as much for its historic past as for its increased difficulty of play.
 7-Card Stud requires more attention and card-playing prowess, along the lines of Bridge or Gin, than a community-card game.

-This is not to say that Stud is any better than any other variation, but it is a game worth knowing how to play.
-Every poker player should have the ability to play multiple variations of the game, and Seven-Card is one of the most popular and important.
+That's not to say seven card stud is a "better" poker game than any other variation but it is a game worth knowing how to play - especially if you're interested in playing 8-Game or any other mixed games.
+Every poker player should have the ability to play multiple variations of poker and 7-Card is one of the most popular and important.

 - The Bring

 If you've just read the Texas Hold'em Poker Rules article, you'll notice that Stud has one more section.
 For players familiar to the rules and game play of a community-card game, the only completely new concept you'll learn in this article will be "the bring."
 Watch our introductory 7-Card Stud video below for a quick run through the basics of 7 Card Stud rules.